Safe Policy Learning through Extrapolation: Application to Pre-trial Risk Assessment: Empirical Analysis of the Pre-trial Risk Assessment

-Here, we again focus on the class of additive treatment effect models $\tau_{\text{add}}(a,x) \ = \ \tau_{\text{fta}}(a, x_{\text{fta}}) + \tau_{\text{nca}}(a, x_{\text{nca}})$, where we only condition on the FTA and NCA scores since they are the two components of the DMF decision matrix.
-Because $x_{\text{fta}}$ and $x_{\text{nca}}$ are discrete with six values, we can further parameterize the additive terms as six dimensional vectors.
+\paragraph{Choosing the model class.} We again focus on the class of additive treatment effect models $\tau_{\text{add}}(a,\bx) \ = \ \tau_{\text{fta}}(a, x_{\text{fta}}) + \tau_{\text{nca}}(a, x_{\text{nca}})$.
+We only condition on the FTA and NCA scores since they are the two components of the DMF decision matrix.
+Because $x_{\text{fta}}$ and $x_{\text{nca}}$ are discrete with six values, we can further parameterize the additive terms as six-dimensional vectors.
 Importantly, this rules out interactions between the FTA and NCA scores in the effect.
-If this assumption is not credible, we could use a Lipschitz restriction as in Example~\ref{ex:lip}.
-This alternative assumption may be significantly weaker, though it would require choosing the Lipschitz constant.
+In Appendix~\ref{sec:addl_dmf} we test for the presence of interactions and do not find evidence against the null of an additive model.\footnote{Note that we could also use a Lipschitz restriction as in Section~\ref{sec:nvca_threshold}.
+This alternative assumption may be significantly weaker, though it would require choosing the Lipschitz constant.}

-To understand how this additive treatment effect model facilitates robust policy learning, we inspect the upper bounds on the treatment effects as the confidence level changes.
-Figure~\ref{fig:dmf_bounds} shows these bounds for the different values of the FTA and NCA scores.
-As in Section~\ref{sec:nvca_flag} above, the bounds with zero confidence level correspond to bounds induced by the model class in the population.
-Because we can never observe a case where the DMF recommends a signature bond with \emph{either} an FTA score or NCA score above 4, we cannot identify the additive model components for either variable above 4.
-Because of this, the upper bound on the effect of recommending a signature bond for these cases is 1, the maximum value.
+Figure~\ref{fig:dmf_size} presents the size of this model class relative to the monotone policy class for the three types of recommendations as we vary the confidence level for the three types of DMF recommendations.
+There is no information to learn reliably a new fine-grained overall risk score or quaternary bail recommendation.
+This is due to the structure of the DMF matrix: some risk levels are only possible for a single NCA score, and others (such as the moderate cash bail condition) only for a single combination of FTA and NCA scores.